echatzo/Projet-1252/README.md

 the `-d` option generates a BMP file for every fractal the `--maxthreads n` option sets a maximum of `n` calculation threads

-If you want to delete the Executables just run `make clean`
+If you want to delete the .o just run `make shallowclean` and if you want to delete every generate file, even the executable, run `make deepclean`